HISPlayer/UnityAndroid-SDK/local-files.md

 If the content is encrypted with AES-128 key, the key file must be stored in the correct location following the `#EXT-X-KEY` tag URI in the manifest file.

 For example below *stream.m3u8* includes the following : `#EXT-X-KEY:METHOD=AES-128,URI="key.bin"`.
-The key file *key.bin* must be stored in the valid path.
+The key file *key.bin* must exist in the valid path.

 ![image](https://github.com/HISPlayer/UnityAndroid-SDK/assets/32887298/c5c7b6c6-3dc7-463b-accf-61b732b08d22)